JoannaDrx/R-is-for-RNA/README.md

-# RRrrr-RNA
+# R is for RNA
-R scripts for analysis of RNA Seq data using bioconductor poackages
+My R scripts for analysis of RNA Seq data using bioconductor packages